 Red grouper is an important recreational and commercial species in the snapper grouper fishery, and is currently under a rebuilding plan.
-Amendment 24 (SAFMC 2011b) contains a detailed description of communities associated with red grouper, and is incorporated herein by reference.
+Amendment 24 to the Snapper Grouper FMP (SAFMC 2011d) contains a detailed description of communities associated with red grouper, and is incorporated herein by reference.
 A majority of commercial landings of red grouper occur in North Carolina, with some in South Carolina for the top commercial communities (Figure 3.3.2.21).